GMahmoudi/HiL-WSN/README.md

         - Simple : a pure virtual network (not connected to external hardware) , it's used to test or visualize the routing protocol on simulated nodes.
         - hw2sink : a pure hardware network (consisting of two hardware nodes and a sink) , it's used to test the hybrid node (which connects the two environments).
         - net : the main network which consists of simulated and real nodes .

-- When selecting ***any network*** , and ***before*** starting the simulation, ***start the server*** that connects the simulator to the Internet so that you can view the data of the nodes from any device on your network.
-        - the server is located in the "server" directory , the file name is "server.py".
     - Connect the real hybrid node (the circuit which has the USB cable) to PC.
     - Get the COM port number (On windows from the Device Manager).
     - Start the file located in "pc_client" directory called "hybrid.py" with the port number as the first argument , this script connects the OMNET++ simulator to the real hybrid node (the circuit which is connected to the PC with the USB cable).